getnikola/plugins/plugins/sphinx_roles/README.md

 * **regexp:** A regular expression.
 Quotes should not be included.
 * **samp:** A piece of literal text, such as code.
 Within the contents, you can use curly braces to indicate a “variable” part.
 * **file:** The name of a file or directory.
 Within the contents, you can use curly braces to indicate a “variable” part
+* **menuselection:** Menu selections should be marked using the menuselection role.
+This is used to mark a complete sequence of menu selections, including selecting submenus and choosing a specific operation, or any subsequence of such a sequence.
+The names of individual selections should be separated by -->.
+* **guilabel:** Labels presented as part of an interactive user interface should be marked using guilabel.